 How much money do you need for a baby?

 Having a kid definitely isn’t cheap—a 2010 USDA report estimates that the average middle-income family will spend roughly $12,000 on baby-related expenses in their first year of life.
 (That includes diapers, food, medical expenses, childcare, clothes, and more.)
 The good news is that awareness is the first step—now that you know, you can plan ahead and start saving.
+(1)

-When should I start taking a prenatal?
+When should women start taking a prenatal?